Battle of Ghazdewan: Aftermath

 It resulted in Safavid's and Babur's defeat after which he resigned hope of recovering his father's empire of Ferghana.
-It also helped solidify the alliance between the Timurids and the Ottoman Empire.
+It also helped solidify the alliance between the Mughals and the Ottoman Empire.

 The Uzbeks now not only recovered the country which they had lost in Transoxiana, but also made incursions into Khurasan, ravaging the northern part of the province.
 Shah Ismail I, on hearing of this disaster, resolved to return.
 On his approach the Uzbeks retreated in alarm.
 He caused several of the officers who had escaped from the battle to be seized and some of them to be executed for deserting their commander.
 Certain inhabitants of the province, accused of having shown attachment to the Uzbeks and their creed and of having vexed the Shias, were consumed in the fire of his wrath.
 The fatal battle of Ghazdewan, the destruction of Babur's Persian allies, and the numbers and power of the Uzbeks seemed to leave him no hopes of again ascending the throne of Samarkand and Bukhara.
 Babur had now resigned all hopes of recovering Fergana, and although he dreaded an invasion from the Uzbeks to his West, his attention increasingly turned towards India and its lands in the east.